Archive for November, 2008

-Python Script to Update Wordpress in One Step
+Python Script to Update WordPress in One Step

 During the past week, I think I had to update all my wordpress instances twice, and it’s become really annoying doing this manually.
 I’ve written a python script which I’ll share with you.